sbelectronics/ps2-tandy/README.md

-# PS/2 Keyboard MIDI Controller
+# PS/2 Keyboard to Tandy 1000A Computer Converter
 ## Scott Baker, [http://www.smbaker.com/](http://www.smbaker.com/)

 I found a Tandy 1000A on eBay without a keyboard.
 I grew impatient and wanted to use it.